yasarcandamli/QuestionAppProject/README.md

 Welcome to the Quiz Application!
 This app is a timed question-and-answer game with interactive instructions, multiple-choice questions, and a results display.

-Live Demo: You can try the Quiz Application [here on Vercel.](https://polite-puppy-fb2d51.netlify.app/)
+Live Demo: You can try the Quiz Application [from this link.](https://polite-puppy-fb2d51.netlify.app/)

 ## Project Overview